 Brazilian Fish Dance of Joy

-This tribe is known as the Charrua Indians, a small nation of indigenous people that had been driven south by another tribe, the Guarani Indians of Paraguay and Brazil, and likely the northwestern part of the continent abutting uruguay, since the Guarani were widespread in territory.
-The Charruan language is related to other nations: the Yaró, Guenoa, Bohane, and Minuan.
+The Charrua comprised a small nation of people that had been driven south by another tribe, the Guarani Indians of Paraguay and Brazil.
+The Charrua were likely forced into the northwestern part of the continent abutting Uruguay, because the Guarani were widespread in territory, especially throughout Brazil and Bolivia.

-The Spanish advanced into Uruguay in the early 16th century, but the Charrua resisted relocation and they possessed no treasures - no gold or silver, so the Spanish coexisted with them.
+The Charrua were determined to keep their land in Uruguay and not to be displaced again.
+The Spanish advanced into Uruguay in the early 16th century, but the Charrua resisted relocation.
+They possessed no treasures - no gold or silver - so the Spanish coexisted with them.